Kansas Turnpike: Southern terminus

 Despite Oklahoma's role in instigating the construction of the Kansas Turnpike, its plans for a connecting turnpike fell through.
 The Oklahoma Turnpike Authority (OTA) had not performed a traffic study, as the KTA had, to prove that the proposed Oklahoma turnpike would be profitable.
 Oklahoma also suffered from a poorer credit rating than did Kansas.
 Additionally, by this time, many states' turnpike authorities were competing in the bond markets for investor dollars.
 All of these issues combined made it difficult for OTA to issue bonds for its toll road.
 When funding had been obtained, political issues stalled the proposed toll road further.

 With no counterpart to the south, the Kansas Turnpike ended at the state line, at an at-grade intersection with E0010 Road.
 Just across the state line was an oat field, into which many inattentive motorists crashed.
 This abrupt end became nationally famous after Wyoming Governor Milward L. Simpson and his wife crashed in mid-1957.
 The oat farmer plowed the field to provide a safer landing, and the KTA was persuaded to install a huge wooden barrier at the end of the highway.
-However, within a day, three more drivers had crashed and destroyed the barrier, so the KTA closed the turnpike south of the South Haven interchange.
+Within a day, three more drivers had crashed and destroyed the barrier, so the KTA closed the turnpike south of the South Haven interchange.
 The KTA provided the state of Oklahoma with financial aid to construct its portion of a temporary road leading to the interchange.
-The lack of continuity in the highway was one of the primary reasons that the road did not generate much revenue in the years following the opening; another reason was a lack of education on the part of motorists as to the concept of a toll road.
+The lack of continuity in the highway was one of the primary reasons that the road generated little revenue in its first years; another reason was a lack of education on the part of motorists as to the concept of a toll road.

 Although Oklahoma's plans to construct a toll road from the southern end of the Kansas Turnpike at the state line to Oklahoma City did not materialize, a year and a half after the opening of the turnpike, a 5 mi connection to US 177 at Braman was put into service on April 22, 1958.
 Eventually, I-35 was completed south to Oklahoma City.